Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 -

-25. An ACDT plan can be opened by any member of Home Office, supplier or healthcare staff who receives information or observes behaviour which may indicate an individual may currently be at risk of self-harm or suicide.
-Information may have come from a number of sources including, but not limited to, family members, external agencies, other stakeholders (such as legal representatives or case owner) or the detained individual themselves if they have expressed a wish to harm themselves in some way.
-If information is received by the case owner, they should immediately notify the DET who will review the information and initiate ACDT procedures if required.
+25. An ACDT plan can be opened by any member of the Home Office, CSP or healthcare staff that receives information or observes behaviour which may indicate an individual may be at risk of self-harm or suicide.
+This information may come from a variety of sources, including but not limited to, family members, other residents, external agencies, other stakeholders (such as legal representatives or the responsible caseworker) or directly from the detained individual.
+If the responsible caseworker receives information, they should immediately notify the DET, who will review the information and contact the Unit/Duty Manager to ensure the individual is safeguarded.
+The DET staff member can then initiate ACDT procedures if required.

-26. When concerns are identified an ACDT plan must be initiated immediately by completing the concern form and handing it in person, as soon as possible, to the manager of the unit where the detained individual is located or the duty manager on shift.
-Where there is a concern that the individual may be at imminent risk of self-harm/suicide, a member of the supplier staff must remain with the detained individual at all times until an immediate action plan (IAP) is completed.
+26. If self-harm or suicide concerns are identified, an ACDT plan must be initiated immediately by completing the Concern form and handing it in person, as soon as possible, to the appropriate member of the CSPs management team of the unit where the detained individual is located or a member of the CSPs Management team on shift.
+When there is a concern that the individual may be at imminent risk of self-harm/suicide, a member of the CSP must always remain with the detained individual, until an immediate action plan (IAP) is completed.

 The concern form